Derya/Rotten-Mangoes/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+This project is a WIP.
+Most features are implemented in their barebones state, however little UX and styling work has been done.

+# Setup:

+* prerequisites: ruby 2, ruby on rails 5, and bundler
-* Database creation
+* bundle install

-* Database initialization
+* rails db:migrate

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rails s

-* ...
+* visit localhost:3000